Graphs of Systoles on hyperbolic surfaces: Realization using hyperbolic surfaces with boundary

 Suppose $C_i,i=1,\dots, k$ are all the standard cycles of $G$.
 First, we construct hyperbolic cylinders $C_i(l,\epsilon)$ which are the copies of $C(l,\epsilon)$ corresponding to the standard cycles $C_i$, where $l, \epsilon$ are positive real numbers.
 Note that, $C(l, \epsilon)$ denotes the hyperbolic cylinder (see~\cite{PB1}) of width $2\epsilon$ and the central geodesic of length $l$.

-Next, we paste the cylinders according to the intersection of the standard cycles in the fat graph $G$ in such a way that the central geodesics intersect transversally, and the path metric restricted to the union of the central geodesics is $d_l$.
+Next, we plumb the cylinders according to the intersection of the standard cycles in the fat graph $G$ in such a way that the central geodesics intersect transversally (inparticular at an angle $\frac{\pi}{2}$ for a node of valence $4$) and the path metric restricted to the union of the central geodesics is $d_l$.
 We fix the angles between the central geodesics depending on the valence.
-We denote by $\Sigma_l(G)$ the hyperbolic surface thus obtained.
+The obtained hyperbolic surface is denoted by $\Sigma_l(G)$.

 We remark that the boundary components of $\Sigma_l(G)$ are not geodesics, and not even piecewise geodesics.
 It is easy to see that the union of the central geodesics is a spine of $\Sigma_l(G)$ which is isomorphic to $G$ and each boundary component is freely homotopic to a non-standard cycle in the spine.